In 2011 the European Commission published the seven principles of

 implementation of IDT models.

-Click on the icon to read the whole paper.
+Click on the icon to read the entire paper.

 “Similarly to comprehensive universities, TU’s are constantly